Thursday, July 18 2019

 Like some babies, many of us come crying for food into the new life like my son Wyatt.
 Others may come forth relaxed and grunt when they need something like my son Emmett or they may whimper like my daughter Hailey did.
 Babes in Christ have needs.
 They cannot survive on their own.
 Peter taught, “Like newborn infants, long for the pure spiritual milk, that by it you may grow up into salvation” (1 Pet 2:2).

 How does the new Christian need spiritual milk?
-What is "the pure spiritual milk"?
-Peter revealed that the believer purifies the soul by obedience to the truth and are born again of imperishable seed — the word of God (1 Pet 1:22–23).
+Peter revealed that the believer purifies the soul by obedience to the truth and are born again of imperishable seed — the Word of God (1 Pet 1:22–23).
 The Word of God is the pure milk that new Christians need to purify themselves.

 Christians are born again to be holy.
 Christians are sons and daughters born of the holy God.
 John revealed that anyone who hopes in Jesus Christ would purify oneself as God is pure (1 John 3:3).
 Those who continue to sin practice lawlessness so they are not pure (1 John 3:4).
 God came to take away sin and no sin is in God (1 John 3:5).
 Those who continue in sin have not seen or known God (1 John 3:6).
 They are not pure for holiness is godliness.